 Ouachita Credit Examinations: In subjects in which no CLEP subject test is available, a student may receive credit in a course by passing an examination given by the chair of the department in which the course is offered.
-Permission must be obtained from the Dean of the School in which the student is enrolled, and a non-refundable fee of \$50 per semester hour must be paid to Student Financial Services in advance.
+Permission must be obtained from the dean of the school in which the student is enrolled, and a non-refundable fee of \$50 per credit hour must be paid to Student Financial Services in advance.

-After the examination is completed, the instructor must submit the examination papers, signed application, and fee receipt or fee receipt number to the Dean of the School.
-The Dean of the School is responsible for having the credit recorded in the Office of the Registrar.
+After the examination is completed, the instructor must submit the examination papers, signed application, and fee receipt or fee receipt number to the dean of the school.
+The dean of the school is responsible for having the credit recorded in the Office of the Registrar.
 The examination must be completed with a grade of C or above to receive credit.
 If the examination is successfully completed, credit but no grade will be recorded on the transcript.